 A mandated reporter shall file a written report with DCF within 48 hours of suspected abuse and/or neglect.
-In lieu of filing a written report directly with DCF, a mandatory reporter may instead notify the designated agent for Milton Public Schools, who shall be responsible for notifying DCF.
+In lieu of filing a written report directly with DCF, a mandatory reporter may instead notify the Principal, who shall be responsible for notifying DCF.

-For the Milton Public Schools, the designated agent shall be each school's respective Principal.
 If a mandatory reporter makes his/her report of suspected abuse and/or neglect to the Principal, it will then be the Principal's responsibility to file a 51A report with DCF.
 Principals will also be responsible for sharing this information and reporting protocol with building staff and for encouraging staff members to report concerns to them.